InseeFr/Bauhaus/README.md

 ## How to start

-The application is tested on Node.js 14 and 16.
+The application is tested on Node.js 20.

 ```
 git clone git@github.com:InseeFr/Bauhaus.git